arunkpatra/athena/README.md

 the smart insights mentioned above.

 ## The architecture: How does the blueprint of the solution look like?
 See [ARCHITECTURE.md](ARCHITECTURE.md)

 ## Key Usecases: Where the rubber meets the road

-1. As a gift card issuer, I want to see by card type, chances of breakage and a projected brekage value at a given point in time.
+1. As a gift card issuer, I want to see by card type, breakage probability and projected breakage value at a given point in time.
 A simple UI is just fine.
 If you can aggregate by brand, that's awesome.
-If you can show me an overall predicted escheatment value, it would be great.
+If you can show me an overall predicted escheatment value for my business, it would be great.

 2. As a gift card issuer, I want the system to tell me the best possible time when notifications should be generated to customers so that I can maximize uplift.
 It's awesome to see a predicted uplift value in response to this action that was taken.

 ## The design: How do I engineer the solution?
 See [ARCHITECTURE.md](ARCHITECTURE.md)

 ## The engineering: Ensure, that we deliver great quality, fast, with every release.
 Move it!
 See [DEVELOPMENT.md](DEVELOPMENT.md)